Alaska Medicare Insurance Plans

 Medicare is a federally sponsored health insurance program available to those over the age of 65, as well as to individuals who have certain disabilities.
 At the state level, however, there exist specific organizations that help beneficiaries better understand the Medicare process, and Medicare recipients may even qualify to receive state subsidies, depending on their circumstances.
 Consider the following information if you are interested in obtaining Medicare coverage in the state of Alaska.

 Medicare beneficiaries in Alaska have different plan options to choose from, you may want to compare Alaska Medicare insurance plans to find a plan that offers the coverage you need.
 Plan availability and cost may vary depending on where you live in Alaska and which companies offer those plans, but you might have one or more of the following options:

-- Original Medicare (Part A and Part B): If you are age 65 or older, or younger with a qualifying disability, then you are eligible to enroll in Original Medicare in Alaska, which covers the cost of medical and hospital care.
+- Original Medicare (Part A and Part B): If you are age 65 or older, or younger with a qualifying disability, or you have ESRD, then you are eligible to enroll in Original Medicare in Alaska, which covers the cost of medical and hospital care.

 - Alaska Medicare Advantage Plans: These plans cover at least the same benefits as Original Medicare, with the option for additional benefits, such as prescription drug coverage or vision care.